Canelo Alvarez v Terence Crawford: Start time, full card, purses and why Dana White and Netflix are involved | The National

 In its simplest form, this is a fight for the undisputed world super middleweight title – but it is so much more than that.

-In Canelo, you have the greatest Mexican fighter of this generation, and in Crawford, the greatest American.

-It’s a genuine super fight between two boxers who for years have sat right near the top of the sport's pound-for-pound rankings.
+It’s a genuine super fight between two boxers who for years have sat right at the top of the sport's pound-for-pound rankings.

 Who are the fighters?